Flour mill replicates 19th century production

-ENTERPRISE, Kans.
-(KSNW)– Chances are, the flour you use for baking is much different than what our ancestors had a century ago, but a Kansas mill is still making it the old-fashioned way.
+ENTERPRISE, Kan.
+(KSNW) – Chances are, the flour you use for baking is much different than what our ancestors had a century ago, but a Kansas mill is still making it the old-fashioned way.

 “We use the turkey red wheat that came over by the Mennonites in the 1870’s,” said Joe Minick the 84-year-old volunteer who runs the Hoffman Grist Mill.
 “They brought it with them.
 That started the hard winter wheat for Kansas right there.”